BTO Garden Bird of the Month – April: Lesser redpoll

-Excitingly, over recent years many householders have started to record a ‘new’ finch, and this spring its abundance has reached record levels.
+Excitingly, over recent years many householders have started to record a ‘new’ finch, the lesser redpoll

 Lesser redpolls are mainly seedeaters, and so it’s unsurprising that their use of garden feeders peaks during late winter and early spring, when natural seed stocks are depleted.